Data-Epic/Brazillian_Orders_Peter/README.md

 - Data transformation and modeling to create dimensional and fact tables
 - Aata analysis to generate insightful aggregate tables
 - Data loading into a DuckDB database
-- API endpoints that encapsulates all data uploading, transformation and retrieval
+- Restful API endpoints that encapsulates all data uploading, transformation and retrieval
 - Comprehensive unit tests for data preprocessing database operations, and API endpoints
 - Full dockerization of the ETL pipeline for reproducibility and portability
-- CI/CD Pipeline using github actions that auto deploy the API endpoints to EC2 Instance
+- CI/CD Pipeline using github actions for automated deployment to AWS EC2

 ## Prerequisites

 - Docker and Docker Compose
 - Git
+- AWS account (for EC2 deployment)

 ## Quick Start

 1. Clone the repository:
 git clone https://github.com/Data-Epic/Brazillian_Orders_Peter.git

+cd Brazillian_Orders_Peter

 2. Download the dataset:
 - Get the list dataset and information from [Kaggle](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce), unzip the downloaded zip file
-- Create a `data/` directory Place all CSV files in the `data/` directory
+- Create a `data/` directory
+- Place all CSV files in the `data/` directory

 3. Build and run the Docker container: docker-compose up --build